footios/React-context-2/README.md

 ### React context

-In the initial commit we have the normal way of passing props.
+In the React-context we have the normal way of passing props.

 Then in the second commit we comment out the handleAuth